CassonStallings/SumAll/README.md

 _GetEvictionsW.sql_

-_GetEvictionsX.sql:_  Define the xrefs table and read data from a fixed format text file as supplied by NY City DHS.
-The lines are initally read in accessible as a long string, then parsed to get individual variables.
+__GetEvictionsX.sql:__  Define the xrefs table and read data from a fixed format text file as supplied by NY City DHS.
+Each line is initally read in as a long string, then parsed to get individual variables.

 _CreateEvictions.sql_